 The Sudan People’s Liberation Army (SPLA), SPLA in Opposition (SPLA-IO), and White Army are all listed for recruitment and use.
 The SPLA and SPLA-IO are also listed for killing and maiming.
 The SPLA is additionally listed for rape and other forms of sexual violence and abductions.
 In 2014, the Government of South Sudan re-committed to its 2012 Action Plan.
-The SPLA-IO signed an Action Plan with the UN in December 2015 to end and prevent the recruitment and use of children.
-In November, the Panel of Experts (PoE) will provide the Sanctions Committee with an update.
-In its report (S/2016/793) presented to the Council in September, the PoE detailed incidents of killing and maiming, sexual violence, and attacks on hospitals, as well as evidenced mobilization of young people to fight.
+The SPLA-IO signed an Action Plan with the UN in December 2015 to end and prevent the recruitment and use and killing and maiming of children.
+In February, South Sudan is likely to come up on the Council’s agenda.
+The last progress report on UNMISS by the Secretary-General (SG) (S/2016/95, para.
+46) attributed the majority of documented violations to the SPLA and SPLA-IO, including recruitment and use, sexual violence, and attacks on and military use of schools.
+The SG noted security and access constraints for the purposes of verification in Bentiu, Malakal, and Juba, but the UN’s Monitoring and Reporting Mechanism (MRM) was still able to verify 63 of 76 reported incidents affecting 852 children.
 The Security Council should:

 The United States is the lead country on South Sudan.
 Senegal chairs the South Sudan Sanctions Committee.